 The route is quite easy due to low differences in height.
-The whole itinerary is mostly on paths and gravel roads (strade bianche), even if you will find some sections on asphalted road.
+The whole itinerary is mostly on paths and gravel roads (strade bianche).

 Some walks are quite long but can be shortened if requested in advance.
 The whole itinerary is well marked by the Official signs of the Via Francigena (white-red markings and yellow sign with the Pilgrim symbol on it).

 Your travel will start from San Miniato, a jewel of Via Francigena.
 The Seminary, from which the main square takes its name, will surprise you with its particular façade: don’t miss it illuminated, maybe after having enjoyed a risotto powdered with the typical white truffle, a local gastronomic pride.

 A demanding leg, but one with unique beautiful scenery, awaits you.
 From San Miniato you will walk along an asphalted section of road, amply compensated by the following part which passes through the splendid crests of the hills of the Val d’Elsa: along the road you can cross the threshold of the Pieve di Chianni, following in the footsteps of entire generations of pilgrims.